-The Minnesota Pollution Control Agency is present on a number of social media platforms to inform and engage with the public about the Agency’s work to protect and improve the environment, and enhance human health.
-The MPCA’s use of social media is intended to encourage interaction between Minnesotans interested in environmental issues and the Agency.
+The Minnesota Pollution Control Agency is present on a number of social media platforms to inform and engage with the public about the agency’s work to protect and improve the environment and human health.
+The MPCA’s use of social media is intended to encourage interaction between Minnesotans interested in environmental issues and the agency.
 The MPCA cannot verify or confirm the accuracy of user comments or their compliance with the guidelines outlined here.
 Furthermore, the MPCA does not endorse any of the views in comments posted by users.

 People who follow or “like” content on MPCA’s profile pages across platforms can expect regular posts covering some or all of the following:

 - Information about environmental quality (air, water, land, energy, waste, and other topic areas)

 - Information about pollution and its impact on the environment

 - Information about the Agency’s ongoing work, projects, and initiatives

 - Tips for preventing pollution and reducing waste

 - Information about the Agency’s legislative and funding priorities

 - Announcements of meetings, events, and educational outreach opportunities

 The MPCA may also occasionally share content from other social media users or websites it thinks may be of interest to its followers, and that support the agency’s mission of protecting and improving the environment, and enhancing human health.